adonmo/daylight/README.md

 ```
 If everything is working okay, you should see "All tests passed".

+## Contributing

+Issues and pull requests are welcome.

+* For proposing new features/improvements or reporting bugs, [create an issue](https://github.com/adonmo/daylight/issues/new/choose).
+* Check [open issues](https://github.com/adonmo/daylight/issues) for viewing existing ideas, verify if it is already proposed/being worked upon.
+* When implementing new features make sure to add relavant tests and documentation before sending pull requests.

 ## Related projects

 [PyEphem](https://github.com/brandon-rhodes/pyephem), [pvlib-python](https://github.com/pvlib/pvlib-python) and [solarpy](https://github.com/aqreed/solarpy) are some libraries which have overlap with the type of problems this library solves.